Purdue Summer SURF Program

 Is it possible to take a summer class and participate in the SURF program?

-The SURF program is an intensive, full time (40 hours per week) research experience.
+No. The SURF program is an intensive, full time (40 hours per week) research experience.
 Because of the academic commitment a summer class entails and the intense nature of the summer research, students may not enroll in summer classes or other internships while participating in SURF.
-For the summer program, students participating for research credit should enroll in the appropriate course for at least six credit hours.
+For the summer program, students participating for research credit instead of pay should enroll in the appropriate course for at least 6 credit hours.
 (Top)

 Can I take time off during the SURF program?